frimtec/hass-swiss-pollen/README.md

 2. Click "Add Integration"
 3. Search for "Swiss Pollen"
 4. Follow the configuration flow to set up a service for a specific plant:
-   - Select a plant of interesst
+   - Select a plant of interest
    - Select one or more measurement stations to get sensors for these stations
-5. You can repeat step 4 to setup multiple services - one for each plant you are interessted in
+5. You can repeat step 4) to set up multiple services, one for each plant you are interested in

 ## Available Sensors